Designing With Pattern

 General Guidelines for using pattern in your interior décor projects:

 - Complex patterns that use several colors and diagonal, crisscrossing lines are busy for your eye.
 They can liven up a large area, but it may be overwhelming for a small room.

 - Vertical lines add height to a short room or add more height to a high ceiling.

 - Horizontal lines add space, width to an area.

 - Remember the size and scale of your space.
-The larger the space, the larger the print, the smaller the space the smaller the print.
+The larger your space, the larger the print, the smaller the space the smaller the print.
 Yet adding a large print to a small area can give you a feeling of grandeur.

 - The same grouping or pattern used throughout an area can draw together a wide open plan.
-It will create a flow and sense of continuity.
+It will create a flow and a sense of continuity.

 - Colors affect how we see patterns.
 High contrast patterns create an energetic feeling and colors close in value create a more subdued environment.